electron/electron/docs/api/web-frame.md

 * `scheme` String

-Sets the `scheme` as secure scheme.
+Registers the `scheme` as secure scheme.

 Secure schemes do not trigger mixed content warnings.
 For example, `https` and `data` are secure schemes because they cannot be corrupted by active network attackers.

+## webFrame.registerUrlSchemeAsBypassingCsp(scheme)

+* `scheme` String

+Resources will be loaded from this `scheme` regardless of page's Content Security Policy.

 [spellchecker]: https://github.com/atom/node-spellchecker